 Combining HTV and DTF Prints

-Using a mix of HTV and DTF prints will create totally unique designs.
-This approach will maximize the virtues of both methods to make really standout custom apparel.
+Combining HTV and DTF prints will create one-of-a-kind designs This way we will combine and maximize the merits of both methods in order to create really stand out custom clothing.

 Step-by-Step Guide to Combining HTV and DTF Prints